-Vasilis Milesis is a film composer, orchestrator and music technology professor.
+Vasilis Milesis is a film composer, music technology professor and Unreal authorized instructor.
 He is the first Greek national to receive a Master’s Degree from Berklee College of Music in Film Scoring, where he graduated with Summa cum Laude.
 Vasilis has won several awards for his work in scoring for films, including Best Score at Los Angeles Cinema Festival of Hollywood, winner of the Bare Bones International Film & Music Festival and is a four times winner at the Global Film Festival Awards.

 Composer, Sound Designer and Sound Editor

 Henrik Lindström is a film composer based in Stockholm, Sweden.
 He began his film scoring career with the Swedish WWII feature film Beyond the Border (2011).
 Since then, he has scored both feature and short films, and jingles for both the Swedish National Television and National Radio.